Becoming a doctor or lawyer has a clear path. Product management does not have one yet.

 University of Alberta via Coursera

-Associate Professor Kenny Wong provides crucial insights into:
+Associate Professor Kenny Wong provides crucial insights here.
+The product path from inception to release gets covered.

 Hours to Complete: 5